 One of the main goals for 2021 is to improve opioid stewardship nationally.
-As part of this goal, and on the back of the publication of the Surgery and Opioids: Best Practice Guidelines3 we plan to carry out a national survey of perioperative opioid usage.
+As part of this goal, and on the back of the publication of the Surgery and Opioids: Best Practice Guidelines we plan to carry out a national survey of perioperative opioid usage.
 The aim will be to get an overview of current practice and form a national strategy going forward.
-There is overwhelming international evidence of perioperative opioids causing harm, including persistent opioid use4.
+There is overwhelming international evidence of perioperative opioids causing harm, including persistent opioid use.

 - 1. A survey of acute pain services in the UK.
-M. Rockett et al. Anaethesia 2017 - 2.
-Spending Review 2020: Priorities for the NHS, social care and the nation's health.
+M. Rockett et al. Anaethesia 2017 - the NHS, social care and the nation's health.
 The health Foundation.
 24 November 2020 - 3.
-Surgery-and-opioids-2021_4.pdf (fpm. ac.uk) - An international multidisciplinary consensus statement on the prevention of opioid-related harm in adult surgical patients N. Levy et al. Anaesthesia 2021, 76, 520-536
+Surgery-and-opioids-2021\4.pdf (fpm. - 4.
+An international multidisciplinary consensus statement on the prevention of opioid-related harm in adult surgical patients N. Levy et al. Anaesthesia 2021, 76, 520-536

-Dr Kate Marley Consultant in Palliative Medicine
+Dr Kate Marlev Consultant in Palliative Medicine